thin-edge/thin-edge.io/docs/src/howto-guides/026_how_to_install_thin_edge_manually.md

-# How to install thin-edge manually with OpenRC
+# How to install thin-edge.io manually with OpenRC

-This tutorial will demo how to install thin-edge manually for a non-debian linux distribution that uses OpenRC as its init system.
+This tutorial will demo how to install thin-edge.io manually for a non-debian linux distribution that uses OpenRC as its init system.
-The aim of this tutorial is to show how to get started with Cumulocity even if your current system is not supported by the default installation of thin-edge.
+The aim of this tutorial is to show how to get started with Cumulocity IoT even if your current system is not supported by the default installation of thin-edge.io.
 For reference, this tutorial is done with the following system specs:

 - Operating System: Linux gentoo